Tadaiji/Hugo_Blog/content/blog/core_idea.md

 slug: ""
 description: ""
 keywords: []
-draft: true
+draft: false
 tags: []
-math: false
+math: true
-toc: false
+toc: true
 ---
 ## The core idea
 The core idea of the project was to let the player play the game in tight spaces and without much effort.
 To achieve that I wanted the player to expand his arm length with a slider or an system which controls the arm’s length proportionately.